SansGuidon/bookmarks/PRINCIPLES.md

 * Discipline / Consistency beat motivation and quality.
 * You don't want heroes, but you might benefit from experts / excellents colleagues.
 * Simplify.
 Become a minimalist.
+* Do one thing at a time.
+Only one item under your name in the WIP.
+The rest will wait.